felpfsf/mission-space-explorers/README.md

 # Space Tourism

 Personal project inspired on the The Frontend Mentor's challenge Space Tourism.
-It's about a fiction company that plans missions to outher planets, you check destinations informartion, crew members and some of the technology used to travel.
+It's about a fiction company that plans missions to outher planets, you can check destinations informartion, crew members and some of the technology used to travel.

 ---